MicrosoftDocs/memdocs/memdocs/intune/apps/tutorial-configure-slack-enterprise-grid.md

 7. Click **OK**, and then select **OK** again.
 8. Click **Create**.

-## Set up Slack on Android work profile devices
+## Set up Slack on Android personally-owned work profile devices
 Add the Slack Managed Google Play app to your Intune tenant and create an app configuration policy to enable your organizations' Android users to access Slack with Intune as an EMM provider.

 ### Add Slack to Intune